damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/public-api.md

 ## getAuthenticationResult(configId?: string)

 Returns the authentication result, if present, for the sign-in.
-@param configId The configId to check the information for.
-If not passed, the first configs will be taken
-@returns A object with the authentication result
+The configId parameter is used to check define which configuration to use, this is only required when using multiple configurations.
+If not passed, the first configs will be taken.
+A object with the authentication result is returned.

 ```ts
 const authnResult = this.oidcSecurityService.getAuthenticationResult();